osallou/linuxintro/chapters/03_navigation.md

 ## Path

-A path defines where a file or directory is located on the system, it can be relativeor absolute
+A path defines where a file or directory is located on the system, it can be relative or absolute.

 Absolute paths specify a location (file or directory) in relation to the root directory.
 You can identify them easily as they always begin with a forward slash ( / )